 12 Best Plants for Fall Planters and Container Gardens

 Now that autumn is almost here, it’s time to refresh your window boxes, containers, and flower pots.
-Let me show you 12 of the best plants for fall planters.
-I’ll also share why they are a perfect choice for your container gardens.
+I’ll share 12 of the best plants for fall planters and why they’re a perfect choice for your container gardens.

 What To Look for in Small Plants for Pots

 There’s something to love about vibrant fall plants in a garden pot or container garden.
-It could be their ability to bring a burst of color and life to your front porch, balcony, or window boxes during a season of change after the summer flowers have died off.
+After the summer flowers have died off, they can bring a burst of color and life to your front porch, balcony, or window boxes during a season of change.

 Fall container gardens feature a stunning mix of textures, from the velvety petals of chrysanthemums to the ornamental foliage of kale and cabbage.